 The above information will be used to report and measure the general health and success of translocated Tetratheca juncea sections.
-Reports should be provided annually on the success of translocation methods and recommendations made to assist in future translocation efforts.
+Reports should be provided annually to OEH and DPE on the success of translocation methods and recommendations made to assist in future translocation efforts.
 All works are to be recorded via a photographic record, the results of which are to be included in the ensuing project reports